dhsvendsen/MLOps-Project-Detox/reports/README.md

 >
 > Answer:

-We have deployed our model by building a docker image containing a FastApi which we can run on Google Cloud run.
+We have deployed our model by building a docker image containing a FastApi which we can push to GCP container registry, and then we can run on Google Cloud run.

 To begin with we have our model checkpoint stored in a GCP bucket, from which we can query a both locally and from a docker image deployed to Cloud Run.